tomekzaw/tmsim/README.md

     '->': lambda x: x+1,
 }
 ```
-For finite-length tape of `size` you may use:
+For finite-length tape you may use:
 ```python
 arrows={
     '<-': lambda x: max(x-1, 0),